hirasajjad1487-lang/Guess-game/README.md

 # Guess-game
-use python coding to create a game
+Using python language to create an easy guessing game:)